dukefirehawk/angular/ngtest/example/README.md

+# README

-See https://angulardart.xyz/guide/testing for info on how to use this package.
+See <https://angulardart.xyz/guide/testing> for info on how to use this package.